Information for Expert Reviewers

-The Commisison has a panel of experts who offer advice during the investigation of a complaint.
+The Commission has access to a group of approved experts across the various health specialties who provide advice during the investigation of a complaint.
 Experts may also be called as witnesses in disciplinary proceedings.

 Writing a report

 When investigating complaints, the Health Care Complaints Commission may ask an expert to review the relevant evidence.
 The expert's role is to give an opinion on the conduct of a health practitioner, including whether there has been a significant departure from accepted professional standards.
 If the expert reviewer believes there has been such a departure, this will be important evidence in assisting the Commission to determine whether or not to prosecute a complaint against a practitioner before a disciplinary body.

 When a complaint is prosecuted before the NSW Civil and Administrative Tribunal or a Professional Standards Committee, the expert reviewer may be called as a witness at the hearing.
 Some advice on what is expected of an expert witness is given in the NSW Civil and Administrative Tribunal - Procedural Direction.